6 Things You Need to Know About OPEC+ - The Moscow Times

 Will OPEC+ extend its production cuts?

-“Early indications suggest that OPEC+ producers may simply extend their current production deal,” said David Fyfe, chief economist at Argus Media, summarizing market sentiment that an extension beyond March 2020 will be announced at the meeting in Vienna on Dec.
-5-6.
+One of the biggest OPEC cheaters, Iraq, has this week appeared to swing in favor of deepening the cuts.
+Its oil minister told reporters that after months of over supplying, Iraq was currently meeting its quota and said the group would consider stepping up its production cuts.

-“It looks like it's set up for them to roll this agreement over, maybe kick it up until June,” Helima Croft, global head of commodities strategy at RBC told U.S. outlet CNBC.
-Given the number of countries that have not been meeting their voluntary agreements, particularly Iraq and Russia, the Saudi oil minister may use the meeting to “put his foot on the neck of the errant producers and say: ‘get your act together,’” Croft said.
-“He doesn’t want Saudi Arabia to do more than anyone else.”
+His comments put OPEC’s two largest producers — Iraq and Saudi Arabia — closer together.
+However, Saudi Arabia still hasn't responded in public to Iraq’s advances, and the near-consensus has come late in the day, with analysts previously convinced the group would agree only to an extension of the current agreement.

-However, analysts are unconvinced whether extending the production cut deal will be enough to support oil prices throughout 2020.
-“Market fundamentals indicate that in fact, the group should be preparing further supply cuts if it wishes to support the oil price,” Fyfe said.
+Speaking last week, Helima Croft, head of commodities at RBC told U.S. outlet CNBC: “It looks like it’s set up for them to roll this agreement over, maybe kick it up until June 2020.”
+She added the meeting would be a chance for Saudi Arabia to “put its foot on the neck of the errant producers and say: ‘get your act together.’”

 What does Russia want from OPEC+?